- 15 January 2020

 After working in front-line jobs, you may wish to move into education and managerial work.

-To do so, you will need to study further.
+To do as a Registered Nurse, so you will need to study further.

 Read our blog on what a registered nurse does to find out more about the different roles and settings that an RGN can work in.